alishasingh06/Netflix-clone/README.md

 # Netflix-clone
-This is a clone of https://www.netflix.com/in/ built using HTML and CSS.<br>
+This is a clone of https://www.netflix.com/in/ built using HTML, CSS and JavaScript.<br>
-It is live at https://alishasingh06.github.io/Netflix-clone/.
+It is deployed live at https://reliable-elf-d1fa8b.netlify.app/ on Netlify.